AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 Difficult Terrain is an area that reduces the movement of creatures that travel through it.
 By default Difficult Terrain makes it so that every 5 feet travelled through it uses 10 feet of movement, but some effects may specify a different amount of movement that is required to travel 5 feet.
 Different sources of Difficult Terrain do not stack.

-If the Difficult Terrain effect is said to be on the ground, such as a layer of snow or plants, creatures that can float, such as Soratami, are uneffected by the Difficult Terrain.
+If the Difficult Terrain effect is said to be on the ground, such as a layer of snow or plants, creatures that can float, such as Soratami, are unaffected by the Difficult Terrain.
 If the Difficult Terrain has some additional effect, such as damage, this only applies while the creature is affected by the Difficult Terrain.
 Travelling through a hostile creature's space is not considered Difficult Terrain, but does cost an additional 5 feet of movement for every 5 feet traveled.

 ## Flanking